 This topic contains important information about this and previous releases of the RMS SDK 2.1.

-February 2016 - SDK documentation update
+New for the February 2017 - SDK documentation update

 The feature documentation updates in this section apply to the SDK download dated 12/11/2015.